sophiefschen/learn-python-the-hard-way/README.md

 # learn-python-the-hard-way
-The main goal in 2017
+Iam Sophie,25, a girl in Shanghai.
+I would like to learn python in 2017 and learn more about the world.